-The American Home decision appears to be the first opinion to address these issues at the circuit level.
-Indeed, precious few courts have discussed either the repurchase provisions or section 562 of the Bankruptcy Code at all.
+The American Home decisions appear to be the first opinions to address these issues.
+Indeed, precious few courts have discussed either the repurchase provisions or Section 562 of the Bankruptcy Code at all.
 Accordingly, how that body of case law will develop remains to be seen.
-However, at least for those courts within the Third Circuit, the phrase "commercially reasonable determinants" encompasses more methodologies than market price alone.
+However, at least for those courts within the Third Circuit, the phrase "commercially reasonable determinants" is a concept that is something broader than market value.